Last Updated on August 23, 2022 by Jeremy

 When it comes to attending the Lantern Festival at the Pittsburgh Zoo, there are a few things you should do to get the most out of it.

 First, buy tickets well in advance.
-Sales are online only in 2022 and buying tickets in advance locks in your entry time (a 30-minute window) for the event that will surely sell out almost every night.
+Although tickets can be sold at the gate pending availability, buying tickets in advance locks in your entry time (a 30-minute window) for the event that will surely sell out most nights.

 Third, you may want to eat beforehand.
-In 2022, we didn't see many themed food vendors at all (like we did in 2021), but may have been due to weather concerns.
-That being said, we also were not very impressed with the food offerings in 2021, either.
-In both cases we felt like it was a missed opportunity but honestly didn't bother us because the lanterns are that good.
+In 2023, we didn't see many themed food vendors which is something we have experienced in past years, too.
+It feels like a missed opportunity but honestly didn't bother us because the lanterns are that good.

 Finally, the lantern festival route is a lot like the drive-through Christmas light display in that it is designed to show off the lanterns- not the animals.
 If you arrive before sunset you may be able to catch a glimpse of a few animals in their enclosures, especially in the earlier parts of the zoo (we saw the red pandas, lions, and leopard), but after sunset assume it'll be too dark to see anything.
 If you buy tickets for this event just prepare for yourself for no animal viewing and you'll be good to go.

 Overall, the Asian Lantern Festival at the Pittsburgh Zoo really exceeded all expectations we had going into it both of the years we have attended.
 From the huge lanterns to the technical elements and other designs, we were excited to see what was coming up next all the way to the very end.
-For its roughly $20 admission, we thought it was worth every penny!
+This one is a treat!